 3) a reality where transit systems work in unison with car sharing services to create entirely new transportation business models; and

 4) a reality where no significant changes to the transportation ecosystem have been implemented.

 Based on the analysis of these scenarios, action items could include: assessing which vehicles should be retrofitted to enable or improve connectivity; connecting agencies, such as highway partners, to explore building connectivity in to existing roadways and infrastructure; assessing data collection methods to better equip technologies, agencies and businesses for connecting equipment; or doing nothing.

 Scenario Planning in Action

 Action items are not meant to disrupt existing system processes but should focus on incremental changes that are manageable in terms of implementation and cost.
 The iterative nature of scenario planning will help guide enhancements to an existing system rather than overhaul it.
-Madi suggests that agencies preparing for the age of connected and autonomous vehicles should:
+Agencies preparing for the age of connected and autonomous vehicles should:

 • Consider the potential of data.
 Data collection, analysis and modeling will play a large role in the age of connected and autonomous vehicles.
 Agencies should consider how they will handle and take advantage of the increasing volume of data emerging technologies will bring and how this information can be utilized to benefit infrastructure.